narmeshnigam/omvix/readme_files/readme_book_a_demo.md

 ## 👥 Intended Audience

-- **Primary**: Homeowners and professionals ready to explore Omvix solutions
+- **Primary**: Homeowners and professionals ready to explore iSwift solutions
 - Interested in scheduling a personalized session

 ---